Scattering Cross Section Formula Derived From Macroscopic Model of Detectors: Introduction

 \begin{rem} Another difficulty arises because one might expect that the detectors should be modeled as a detecting surface at $S_R$, that is, as \emph{hard} detectors (ones that detect the particle immediately upon arrival, as opposed to \emph{soft} detectors which may take a while to notice the particle).
 Hard detectors lead not only to the aforementioned problems of controversial, inequivalent proposals and paradoxes like the quantum Zeno effect, but also, even in paradox-free models of hard detectors such as the absorbing boundary rule \cite{detect-rule}, to reflection of part of the wave function from the detector surface, which is undesirable and would not fit together with \eqref{cross}.
 Our answer to this difficulty is to allow soft (but not too soft) detectors for our derivation, as suggested already in \cite[Sec.~5]{detect-rule}; we have in mind the following reasons: \begin{enumerate} \item[(i)] One wants to avoid reflection of a significant amount of wave from the detector (for example for the reasons given in Section~\ref{sec:common}), but this would be inevitable for a hard detector, see Section~\ref{sec:ABR}.
 Recently, Cavendish and Das \cite{cavendish2025absorbing} have given a quantitative analysis of how the absorbing boundary rule deviates from \eqref{cross}. \item[(ii)] We can afford some softness because $T_D$ is large like $R$, so if we desire a small relative error then the absolute error can still be large, as long as it is small compared to $R$. \item[(iii)] In practice, the detectors used in (e.g.) particle accelerators are quite soft.
 It would be interesting to see quantitative measures of their degree of softness or hardness, but we do not do that here. \end{enumerate}

-In our treatment, the softness is reflected in the use of imaginary potentials of strength $\lambda \to 0$ and, in the model of repeated position measurements, in the use of large time intervals $\timestep$ between these measurements as well as in the use of an approximation of the function $1_{|\vx|>R}$ by a continuous function. $\diamond$\end{rem}
+In our treatment, the softness is reflected in the use of imaginary potentials of strength $\lambda \to 0$ and, in the model of repeated position measurements, in the use of large time intervals $\timestep$ between these measurements as well as in the use of an approximation of the function \be 1_{|\vx|>R} = \ee by a continuous function.
+In more detail, the expression \eqref{1def} can be regarded as a function of the variable $\vx$ or as a self-adjoint operator (the corresponding multiplication operator).
+Since the function assumes only the values 0 and 1, the operator has only eigenvalues 0 and 1, so it is a projection operator: for any $\psi$, it yields the part of $\psi$ outside the ball $B_R$.
+To measure this observable means intuitively to check whether the particle is outside or inside $B_R$.
+This \emph{projective measurement} will be replaced by a \emph{nearly-projective measurement} in order to allow for soft detectors, as described in Section~\ref{sec:Zenoresults}. $\diamond$\end{rem}